Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ### Chest X-Ray Images (Pneumonia)

-I use the Chest X-Ray Images (Pneumonia) dataset for domain-specific backbone pretraining.
+The Chest X-Ray Images (Pneumonia) dataset is used for domain-specific backbone pretraining.

 Source: